The Myers-Briggs Type Indicator is probably the most widely used personality test in the world.

 CPP, the company that publishes the test, has three leading psychologists on their board, but none of them have used it whatsoever in their research.
 "It would be questioned by my academic colleagues," Carl Thoresen, a Stanford psychologist and CPP board member, admitted to the Washington Post in 2012.

 Apart from the introversion/extroversion aspect of the Myers-Briggs, the newer, empirically driven tests focus on entirely different categories.
-The Five Factor model measures people's openness, conscientiousness, extraversion, agreeableness, and neuroticism — factors that do differ widely among people, data has told us.
-And there's some evidence that this scheme have some predictive power in determining people's ability to be successful at various jobs and in other situations.
+The five-factor model measures people’s openness, conscientiousness, extroversion, agreeableness, and neuroticism — factors that do differ widely among people, according to actual data collected.
+And there’s some evidence that this scheme may have some predictive power in determining people’s ability to be successful at various jobs and in other situations.

 One thing it doesn’t have: the marketing machine that surrounds the Myers-Briggs.